xaviermouy/SoundScope/README.md

 It allows to display and navigate through detections time series, filter and sort by classification confidence, and dynamically produce spectrograms of the detections.
 SoundScope was initially created in the [Juanes Lab](https://juaneslab.weebly.com/) at the University of Victoria and is currently being developped in the [Passive Acoustic Branch](https://www.fisheries.noaa.gov/new-england-mid-atlantic/endangered-species-conservation/passive-acoustic-research-northeast#:~:text=We%20use%20passive%20acoustic%20technologies,affected%20by%20human%2Dmade%20sounds) of NOAA's Northeast Fisheries Science Center.

+SoundScope is still under heavy development.
+Please don't hesitate to reach out if you want to use it or want to help with the development.

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/80ZeSBCuZ4U/0.jpg)](https://www.youtube.com/watch?v=80ZeSBCuZ4U)

 ## How to use it ?

-SoundScope is still under heavy development.
-Please don't hesitate to reach out if you want to use it or want help with the development.
-There are 2 ways to use SoundScope.
+There are 2 ways to use SoundScope:

 ### Download the latest binary
 This is the easiest way as it does not require to install anything.
 The binaries are uploaded in this Google folder: [SoundScope binaries](https://drive.google.com/drive/folders/1QbgE7wPl62MbmT1tnLElolxzb44AaAhy?usp=sharing)